vidispine/hull-tutorials/dev-to/hull/04_rbac/README.md

 {{- end }}
 ```

-All in all you can see it is very similar content as in the `controller` case but with some differences:
+All in all you can see it is much less but similar content as with the `controller` objects but with some differences:

-- a global option `defaultBackend.enable` to not create any objects associated with the 'defaultBackend'
+- a global option `defaultBackend.enable` is signaling to create or not create any objects associated with the `defaultbackend`

-- an additional dependency on a global `podSecurityPolicy.enabled` condition for creating the Role and RoleBinding
+- an additional dependency on a global `podSecurityPolicy.enabled` condition for creating the Role and RoleBinding exists

 In terms of the ServiceAccount management the options are those already explained.
 The chart user can decide to use an existing ServiceAccount or create one to be used in this Helm Chart.
-It seems feasible however to model the default behavior expressed in our new chart by having a global switch to disable the `default-backend` objects and create the default ServiceAccount, Role and RoleBinding for the `defaultBackend` if it isn't disabled.
+It seems feasible however to model the default behavior expressed in our new chart by having a global switch to disable the `defaultbackend` objects and create the default ServiceAccount, Role and RoleBinding for the `defaultBackend` if it isn't disabled.

 Now examine the `admission-webhooks/job-patch` RBAC and ServiceAccount objects:

 ```bash
 $ cat ../ingress-nginx/templates/admission-webhooks/job-patch/serviceaccount.yaml
 ```

+This is the ServiceAccount:

 ```yaml
 {{- if and .Values.controller.admissionWebhooks.enabled .Values.controller.admissionWebhooks.patch.enabled -}}
 apiVersion: v1